BurkeBlaine1999/Monkey-Business/README.md

-# Xylophobia
+# Monkey Business

-Xylophobia is a survival zombie virtual reality game created using Unity.
-I am creating this as my college final year project as I have an interest in virtual reality and game development.
-The game at the current time is in early access.
+Monkey Business is a virtual reality game featuring currently two different gamemodes, climbing and zombie survival.

-The goal is to survive over night in a zombie filled forest but beware, being away from light will cause you to become distorted due to the characters irrational fear of forests at night.
-You must search to find items that can help you to survive such as a pistol, ammunition or a flash light.
+In the climbing game mode the player must run and climb to the end buzzer as fast as possible in an attempt to beat and set the highscore!
+In zombie survival the player must face endless waves of zombies and attempt to survive while also getting as many kills possible!

 For information on updates, please click [here](https://github.com/BurkeBlaine1999/Final-Year-Project/blob/main/GameUpdates.md).